cBioPortal/oncotree/scripts/ontology_to_ontology_mapping_tool/README.md

 **Options**
 ```
  -i | --source-file: This is the source file path.
-The source file must contain one of the ONCOTREE_CODE, ICDO_CODE, NCIT_CODE, UMLS_CODE or HEMEONC_CODE in the file header and it must contain codes corresponding to the Ontology System.
+The source file must contain one of the ONCOTREE_CODE, NCIT_CODE, UMLS_CODE, ICDO_TOPOGRAPHY_CODE, ICDO_MORPHOLOGY_CODE or HEMEONC_CODE in the file header and it must contain codes corresponding to the Ontology System.
  -o | --target-file: This is the path to the target file that will be generated.
 It will contain ontologies mapped from source code in <source-file> to <target-code>.
  -s | --source-code: This is the source ontology code in <source-file>.
-It must be one of the ONCOTREE_CODE, ICDO_CODE, NCIT_CODE, UMLS_CODE or HEMEONC_CODE.
+It must be one of the ONCOTREE_CODE, NCIT_CODE, UMLS_CODE, ICDO_TOPOGRAPHY_CODE, ICDO_MORPHOLOGY_CODE or HEMEONC_CODE.
  -t | --target-code: This is the target ontology code that the script will attempt to map the source file ontology code to.
-It must be one of the ONCOTREE_CODE, ICDO_CODE, NCIT_CODE, UMLS_CODE or HEMEONC_CODE.
+It must be one of the ONCOTREE_CODE, NCIT_CODE, UMLS_CODE, ICDO_TOPOGRAPHY_CODE, ICDO_MORPHOLOGY_CODE or HEMEONC_CODE.
 ```

 **Note**